Flowers-to-McCants propels No. 23 USF past Texas Tech 38-34

 He ran 13 and 21 yards for first downs, the latter coming on a third-and-10 play.
 Then he found McCants on their second scoring connection.

-The Bulls had won last year's Birmingham Bowl on Flowers' 25-yard touchdown pass in overtime against South Carolina.

-The senior passed for 311 yards and four touchdowns in this one.
+The senior passed for 311 yards and four touchdowns.
 He also ran 14 times for 106 yards and a fifth score.
 Marquez Valdes-Scantling gained 133 yards on three catches.

 Keke Coutee had 11 catches for 187 yards and a touchdown while Justin Stockton ran for 103 yards.